cmayron/Legal-Calculus/README.md

 1. Open the repository README.
 2. Go to the end of the README.
-3. Copy or upload BOOTLOADER.md.
+3. Copy or upload BOOTLOADER.
 4. Paste/upload it into Architect AI in Copilot Pro.
 5. You do not need the rest of the repository to start.